Jaime-Barillas/otech-notes/src/y2s2/csci4060u/02-multicore-hardware.md

 # Multicore Hardware

-Goal: Increase performance.
+The goal: Increase performance.

-**Speedup** $ = \frac{t_s (\text{Execution time on a single processor})}{t_p (\text{Execution time with} p \text{processors})}$
+**Speedup** $ = \frac{t_s (\text{Execution time on a single processor})}{t_p (\text{Execution time with } p \text{ processors})}$

 + **Linear Speedup** - A speedup factor of $p$ with $p$ processors.
-+ **SuperLinear Speedup** - Is a factor greater than $p$ possible?
++ **SuperLinear Speedup** - A speedup factor greater than $p$.
+  - Is this possible?
-  - The parallel parts of the program can be executed faster than $t_s$.
+  - The parallel parts of the program can must execute faster than
+    $t_s$.
-  - The parallelization presents opportunities for optimizations.
+  - Possible when parallelization presents opportunities for optimizations.
-    * ex: Caching opportunities.
-  - Multicore system processors may have more memory than single processor systems.
+    * Multicore system processors may have more memory than single processor systems.
-  - Hardware accelerators may be used in multiprocessor systems no available in single processor systems.
+    * Hardware accelerators may be used in multiprocessor systems that are not available for single processor systems.
-  - Nondeterministic algorithms. e.g. a solution can be found quickly in one part of parallel implementations.
+    * Nondeterministic algorithms. e.g. a solution can be found quickly in one part of the parallel implementation.

 ## Parallel Architectures